adriaan1313/dwmi_server/README.md

 * The Gateway = actually needed for the game to run
 * SOS = some fun debug output

-Vortex Run will never run.
-It is missing a lot of stuff.
-Match and Escape the Silence don't need the server.
+Vortex Run, Match and Escape the Silence don't need the server.

 I have included one (1) modded swf, all others are the original ones, pulled from the web archive.